sh4090/Process-Automation/README.md

 and integration of data.

 ##### Text Processing:
-The project uses advanced text processing techniques to analyze and categorize unstructured data.
+The project uses advanced text processing techniques to analyze and categorize semi-structured data.

-##### Google Sheets Integration:
+##### Dynamic Data Handling
-All retrieved data is logged into pre-structured Google Sheets, enabling easy review and collaboration across teams.
+All retrieved data is logged into a pre-structured table labeled "Raw Data", enabling seamless review, export, and further manipulation.
+The Shiny app's interactive side panel includes custom filtering tools, allowing users to conduct targeted exploratory data analysis directly within the interface.

+##### Dynamic Data Visualization
+The application includes built-in visualization components—specifically, pie charts and bar plots—that are automatically generated based on both the full dataset and any applied filters.
+This enables users to instantly identify patterns, distributions, and anomalies without leaving the app environment.

 ## If I had to develop this project further, I would …
 Add more conditions to the extraction of certain information.
 It seems that data from older companies is labeled